apache/cordova-docs/docs/en/edge/guide/platforms/ios/plugin.md

         </feature>

 There is _no_ designated initializer for plugins.
-Instead, plugins should use the `pluginInitialize` method for their start-up logic.
+Instead, plugins should use the `pluginInitialize` method for their startup logic.

-Plugins with long-running requests, background activity (e.g., playing media), listeners or internal state should implement the `onReset` method and stop or clean up those activities.
-This method is run when the `UIWebView` navigates to a new page or refreshes, which reloads the JavaScript.
+Plugins with long-running requests, background activity such as media playback, listeners, or that maintain internal state should implement the `onReset` method to clean up those activities.
+The method runs when the `UIWebView` navigates to a new page or refreshes, which reloads the JavaScript.

 ## Writing an iOS Cordova Plugin

-We have JavaScript fire off a plugin request to the native side.
-We have the iOS Objective-C plugin mapped properly via the `config.xml` file.
-So what does the final iOS Objective-C Plugin class look like?

-What gets dispatched to the plugin via JavaScript's `exec` function gets passed into the corresponding Plugin class's `action` method.
+A JavaScript call fires off a plugin request to the native side, and the corresponding iOS Objective-C plugin is mapped properly in the `config.xml` file, but what does the final iOS Objective-C plugin class look like?
+Whatever is dispatched to the plugin with JavaScript's `exec` function is passed into the corresponding plugin class's `action` method.
 A plugin method has this signature:

         - (void)myMethod:(CDVInvokedUrlCommand*)command
         {